Things To Do in Santiago Chile

 One of the most famous things to do in Santiago is Latin America’s tallest building, the iconic Sky Costanera.
 It dominates the skyline of the city, so you’ll always feel you’re missing something until you’ve reached the 62nd floor on this bad boy.
 360 degree views of the Andes mountains, the best time to come is an hour before sunset so you get to see the scene in light and dark.
 It’s breathtaking.

 There are a couple of things you have to order first.
 One is the ‘Terremoto’, or ‘Earthquake’.
 It’s a kind of pineapple wine thing, really popular on Chile’s National day.
 The next is Pisco, a grape Brandy – and SUPER popular across all of Chile (and Peru, they always fight about who invented it).
 But where should you drink these beauties?
 Bellavista.
 The hipster suburb full of cool coffee shops and bars.
 Check it out on the weekend if you can.

 Museo Chileno de Arte Precolombino

-This is the Chilean Museum of Pre-Columbian Art and is dedicated to pre-Columbian artworks and artifacts from South America and also Central America.
-It is located in the city centre and was founded by Sergio Larrain Garcia-Moreno, an architect and collector of antiques from Chile.
-It was originally intended to be a dedicated place for his own private collection of Pre-Columbian artifacts, however it has transitioned into a museum with the help of the government.
+This is the Chilean Museum of Pre-Columbian Art and is dedicated to pre-Columbian artworks and artefacts from South America and also Central America.
+The museum is located in the city centre and was founded by Sergio Larrain Garcia-Moreno, an architect and collector of antiques from Chile.
+It was originally intended to be a dedicated place for his own private collection of Pre-Columbian artefacts, however, it has transitioned into a museum with the help of the government.
 It houses some very interesting and unique exhibits from various periods in the Americas.